Apple has a facial-recognition feature that's exclusive to the iPhone X.

 - Move your head around so it can be properly scanned

 When setting up Face ID, Apple said you just have to move your heard around slowly so that Face ID can fully recognise your face.
 That's it.
 You just do it once when you set it up - much like how you only have to set up Touch ID once on other iPhone models.
-Face ID will learn your face, so if you change your hair style or put on sunglasses or grow a beard, it will be able to adapt to you and just work.
+Face ID will learn your face, so if you change your hair style or put on sunglasses or grow a beard, it should be able to adapt to you and just work.

 It will work both during the day and night, too.